From beginning to advanced sewing, patternmaking and draping;

 We are apparel people making your sewing dreams come true

 Portland’s only fashion design school is accredited by the Accrediting Council for Continuing Education and Training (ACCET), a statement that the school’s teaching and programs meet rigorous educational standards.
-PFI is ACCET’s first fashion design school.
 The school has been in business for a decade — first as Portland Sewing then licensed by Oregon as PFI.
 The ACCET accreditation validates that PFI operates at a level of excellence.

-PFI offers classes for the beginner to the advanced stitcher wanting to learn something new, from sewing basics to patternmaking, draping, tailoring and couture.
+PFI offers classes for the beginner to the advanced stitcher wanting to learn something new, from sewing to patternmaking, draping, tailoring and the business of apparel.
 No matter the class, PFI’s job is to make sure students gain skills, create a project they like, build confidence — and have a good time doing it.

 Accreditation means PFI can soon offer financial aid and grants to its enrolled certificate career students.
 PFI also can accept 529 plans such as Oregon College Savings Plan funds, help foreign students with visas and pursue contracts and affiliations with welfare, rehabilitation, and other workforce development programs.
 Despite this, PFI’s motto remains “‘#schoolwithoutdebt”.
 PFI plans to remain an affordable option for apparel education.